siddhartha296/personal-data-collection-using-basic-dbms/README.md

 # personal-data-collection-using-basic-dbms
-This repository shows basics on how to host and collect data in a database .
+This repository shows basics on how to host a website  and collect data in a database .